-- For all publicly maintained systems and all public and private detention and stormwater BMP facilities, the engineer shall submit certified as-built plans and profile drawings. - Each page shall be stamped by the Engineer and stated in writing that it is an as-built drawing. - Show final pipe alignment, slope, pipe size, and pipe material type in the appropriate view. - Indicate areas of rock removal not completed by standard backhoe, i.e., splitter or blasting. - As-built drawings and electronic drawings shall become the unencumbered property of the District and are public records that may be distributed as the District deems necessary. - Two (2) sets of full sized "Draft" as-built drawings on blue-line shall be submitted to the District for review and redline mark-up prior to final mylar, electronic file format submittal, and PDF files. - The final as-built drawings shall be black-line drawings on 4-mil.
-Mylar.
-High quality plotting preferences must be used so the Mylar, when photocopied and/or scanned, is capable of being reproduced with all details legible at an archival quality. - On the applicable Plan View sheet show a table listing the following information for each sanitary and/or storm Service Connection; mainline stationing, measurement in linear feet of the location of the Service Connection from the center of the upstream and downstream manholes, pipe size, pipe length, and pipe depth of the service lateral at the property line. - Street stationing and information not related to the storm system construction is not allowed on the as-built plans; however, this information is acceptable on the construction plans. - Remove all hatching associated with material type.
+- For all publicly maintained systems and all public and private detention and SMFs, the Developer's Engineer shall submit certified as-built plans and profile drawings. - Each page shall be stamped by the Developer's Engineer and stated in writing that it is an as-built drawing. - Show final pipe alignment, slope, pipe size, and pipe material type in the appropriate view. - Indicate areas of rock removal not completed by standard backhoe, i.e., splitter or blasting. - As-built drawings and electronic drawings shall become the unencumbered property of the District and are public records that may be distributed as the District deems necessary. - Two (2) sets of full sized "Draft" as-built drawings on blue-line shall be submitted to the District for review and redline mark-up prior to final paper, electronic file format submittal, and PDF files. - The final as-built drawings shall be black-line drawings on paper.
+High quality plotting preferences must be used so the paper, when photocopied and/or scanned, is capable of being reproduced with all details legible at an archival quality. - On the applicable Plan View sheet show a table listing the following information for each sanitary and/or storm Service Connection; mainline stationing, measurement in linear feet of the location of the Service Connection from the center of the upstream and downstream manholes, pipe size, pipe length, and pipe depth of the service lateral at the property line. - Street stationing and information not related to the storm system construction is not allowed on the as-built plans; however, this information is acceptable on the construction plans. - Remove all hatching associated with material type. - The subdivision name shown in the title block shall match the name shown on the plat.

-A.6.2 CAD Requirements for As-Built Drawings
+c) CAD Requirements for As-Built Drawings